Skip to main content

 Falkland Islands Government

 Do you have a passion for maritime operations?
 Could you help provide an efficient harbour control and maritime service to uphold regulations and ensure that Falkland Islands maritime safety and security is maintained?
-Do you hold an Officer of the Watch (Deck) STCW REG II/1 (Unlimited) Certificate of Competency or a Vessel Traffic Service operators’ certificate (V103/1) with 5 years’ relevant experience?
+Do you hold an Officer of the Watch (Deck) STCW REG II/1 (Unlimited) Certificate of Competency or a Vessel Traffic Service operators’ certificate with 5 years’ relevant experience?
 Do you like the idea of working in one of the most beautiful places in the world with amazing landscapes, friendly communities and incredible wildlife?
 If you have answered yes to these questions, then you could be the new Assistant Harbour Master the Falkland Islands Maritime Authority (FIMA) are looking for.

 The Role

 In addition to harbour control duties, the successful candidate will be part of a small team who are responsible for all aspects of maritime safety for Falkland Islands waters.
 The Falklands is a Category 2 Red Ensign Group registry with responsibility for ensuring compliance with all flag, port and coastal state obligations.
 This extensive remit requires all members of the team to work together and be flexible and adaptable to varying work demands.
-As a trained Port Health official, you will conduct Ship Sanitation inspections onboard a variety of different ship types.

 With no dedicated coastguard service, FIMA are responsible for the co-ordination of the emergency response to any maritime accidents and incidents, including pollution incidents and the control of maritime accidents and incidents within Falkland Islands waters.
+As part of the Falkland Islands Emergency services, we operate on the (Joint Emergency Services Interoperability program (JESIP).

 The Person: